Watertown CC

 Dodge County, Comp.
 No. 8: Matthew Norton, Capt.; Buel Austin, 1st lieut.; Derastus K. Cady, 2d lieut.

-The 1850 U. S. Census taken on October 7, 1850 shows Buel Austin (age 32) born in Connecticut with real estate of $2,000 is a Farmer living in Emmet Twp., Dodge Co., WI.
-Living with him is Lucinda Austin (age 23) born in New York.
-Also living there is Charles Austin (age 2) born in Wisconsin.
+The 1850 U. S. Census taken on October 7, 1850, shows Buel Austin (age 32) born in Connecticut with real estate of $2,000 is a Farmer, and is living in Emmet Twp., Dodge Co., WI.
+Living with him are: Lucinda Austin (age 23) born in New York; and Charles Austin (age 2) born in Wisconsin.

 The 1855 Wisconsin State Census shows Buel Austin is living in Emmett Twp., Dodge Co., WI.